Your Squash Is Already Dying—Here’s How to Stop It

 Instructions

-• In a bowl, mix the baking soda, insecticidal soap, and 2 Tbsp. garlic oil with 1 cup of water.
+• In a bowl, combine baking soda, insecticidal soap, and the 2 Tbsp. garlic oil with 1 cup of water.
+Add vinegar last—adding it too early causes it to bubble over.

-• Stir molasses into a gallon of warm water until thoroughly mixed.
+• Stir molasses into the gallon of warm water until dissolved.
 Add kelp or fish emulsion.
+Pour into a one-gallon sprayer, then add the baking soda mixture.
+Shake to combine.

-• Spray plants as needed, in the early morning or late evening, covering the tops and undersides of leaves.
+• Spray in early morning or evening, covering tops and undersides of leaves.

 Horsetail Fights Fungus